Special Markdown--: Malasian Shipwreck DESARU Chinese Porcelain Spoon

 Some of the discoveries included tea pots and vases/vessels that ran up to 5 feet tall; some were found filled with sand--and porcelain.
 Apparently barrels and giant vase-like vessels were filled with the cargo.

 I was fortunate to acquire some three dozen items, many of which were from the DESARU and also the ADMIRAL GARDNER.
 These porcelain spoons, nearly all the same size, were all hand-painted so if you look carefully each is a bit different in both design and color that ranges from shades of blue to just one that is brown.
-You can see in the photos how they differ slightly from one another since they were had painted.
-The design of the spoons is somewhat similar to the items on the Tek Sing listed in this sale as well.

 THIS LOT IS FOR ONE SPOON.